University of Cebu: Athletics

-The University of Cebu is a member of the Cebu Schools Athletic Foundation, Inc. (CESAFI).
-It was also a member of the CESAFI's precursor, the Cebu Amateur Athletic Association (CAAA).
+The University of Cebu is a current member of the Cebu Schools Athletic Foundation, Inc. (CESAFI)and was also a member of the CESAFI's precursor, the Cebu Amateur Athletic Association (CAAA).
+It also participates in PRISAA games played as UC Webmasters, the school's varsity name.

 In 2010, their basketball team, known as the Webmasters, became the first team other than the University of Visayas to win the basketball championship.
 The Webmasters were able to defend their title the following year.
 Their MVP, June Mar Fajardo, along with Brian Heruela, went on to have successful careers in the pros.
 Another former player, Dondon Hontiveros, was also a star player for UC in the CAAA.

 The University of Cebu has also been successful in other sports.
 In 2010, they won the men's football tournament.
 Five years later, the men's football team won once again.
 UC also won six gold medals in taekwondo in 2014.
 In 2017, they won the dancesport competition.
 In 2019, weightlifter Elreen Ando won gold in the 64-kg category of the CESAFI women’s division.
 She went on to represent the Philippines in the 2020 Tokyo Olympics.
 In 2022, they won the most medals in swimming.
 In 2023, they won the men's beach volleyball tournament.